JackPotat0/jackpotat0.github.io/docs/game.md

 #### Trails in the Sky the 3rd (PC)
-Spin off ish.
+A spin off ish game but not.
 Nice to see some detailed character back story and future moves.
 Serviceable main plot compared to FC+SC.
 Kevin and Ries are great and all but didn't really hit as hard.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |
 | A | S | S | A+ |  |

 #### Odin Sphere (PS2)
 A decent fairy tale with a somewhat elaborate world with a grander plot, multiple characters, everyone have arcs ranging from amazing to OK, decent OST.
 Combat can be clunky and alchemy can be a bit confusing.
 Also challenges resource management quite a bit due to very limited inventory.
+It features JP and English dub too, which is most rare in PS2 games.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |